(This FlagPost updates information in the Parliamentary Library’s Bills Digest for the Australian Education Amendment Bill 2017.)

 The amendments to the Bill are set out in the schedule of Senate requests for amendment.
 As explained in the Supplementary Explanatory Memorandum for the Bill and by the Prime Minister and Minister for Education and Training in their joint media release, major amendments include:

-The transition period to the Commonwealth share of the Schooling Resource Standard (SRS) will be accelerated by reducing it from ten to six years.
-All schools will reach the Commonwealth share of their Schooling Resource Standard (SRS) by 2023 instead of 2027.
+The transition period to the Commonwealth share of the Schooling Resource Standard (SRS) for those schools that are funded below their SRS will be accelerated by reducing it from ten to six years (schools funded over their SRS will be transitioned over a ten-year period) and will reach the Commonwealth share of their SRS by 2023 instead of 2027.
 (The Commonwealth share is 80 per cent of SRS for non-government schools and 20 per cent for government schools.)

 The ‘starting Commonwealth share’ of the SRS will be re-defined to remove ‘ambiguity’ in the Bill.
 As the Supplementary Explanatory Memorandum for the Bill explains, this will involve using new 2017 SRS funding amounts that have been re-calculated using ‘up-to-date data, not the current amounts for 2017 under the Act’; the socioeconomic status (SES) scores used to work out the adjusted SRS amount will be those that will be in effect in 2018.
 This amendment addresses the confusion generated by the Government’s Schools Funding Estimator which showed lower-than-expected 2017 funding amounts and which were confirmed in Senate estimates hearings as not being what schools had actually been allocated in 2017.